APNIC-net/rdapd/test/ripe-database/README.md

 docker build . -t whowas-ripe-db
 ```

-Alternativley the image can be built with maven:
+Alternatively the image can be built with maven:

 ```
 mvn -Ddocker.filter="apnic/whowas-test-db" docker:build